jordsti/csgopool/README.md

 ### To Do

 This is the TODO list for the near future

+  - Database configuration interface if none found could be nice
   - User password modification
   - User constraint serialization and implementation (password min char, username min and max)
   - Maybe a settings file could be nice